 Rocking the Spectrum is based on stories – the stories that resonate with our readers.
-Stories that changes, educates and sends out words of embrace to anyone who may need it.
+Stories to change, educate and send out words of embrace to anyone who may need it.
+Words to make you smile on a rainy day.
+Voices to keep you company, so loneliness can take the backseat for a while.

 How can I collaborate with Rocking the Spectrum?